lixianpeter/ApprenticeshipDashboard/README.md

 **All data should be stored on Github** not stored in the folder "myapp" with app.R.
 Otherwise the shinylive::export(appdir = "myapp", destdir = "docs") would cause a problem.

+Currently data are written in the script instead of loading to the script.
+Further development might be needed.

 **Last update:** 2024-01-16

 <img src="images/shinylive-app.gif" width="100%" align="center"/></a>